dhis2-metadata/DOCS-General_Metadata_Package_Documentation/IMM_VC/implement.md

-# Real-time Monitoring of Vaccination Campaigns - Implement  { #imm-camp-implement }
+# Real-time Monitoring of Vaccination Campaigns - Implement  { #imm-vc-implement }

 This chapter focuses on aspects of **DHIS2 implementation strategies** and decisions that typically must be made on a per-country/per-campaign basis to accommodate local context.
 The guide is intended for DHIS2 **implementers** to be aware of deployment strategies and approaches for implementing a robust and fit-for-purpose campaign with DHIS2.